osism/release/notes/4.0.0/NOTES.md

 * The ``cleanup-elasticsearch`` playbook is deprecated.
 In the future, the ``elasticsearch-curator`` service (part of Kolla) has to be used for Elasticsearch cleanup.

+## Infrastructure

+* It is available as of now https://release.osism.tech as an overview.